unoplatform/uno.toolkit.ui/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---
 name: Documentation Issue
-about: Report an issue with the Uno documentation
+about: Report an issue with the Uno Toolkit documentation
 labels: kind/consumer-experience, kind/documentation, triage/untriaged
 ---